 Current Financial Health of the Wisconsin Retirement System

-The WRS increased its pension fund size by 4.65% from 2015 to 2016, based on its most recent study, bringing it to a grand total of $94 billion.
-The state attributes this mostly to prolific market performance over the year, paired with a fairly small $100 million member benefit payment increase.
+As of 2022, the WRS had a net pension asset size of $8.1 billion, which was up from a year prior when it was $6.2 billion.
 Wisconsin also states that its retirement system is nearly 100% funded.
-This indicates that it’s not currently overcharging contributions from active employees, which means more money for you in the short-term.
+This indicates that it’s not currently overcharging contributions from active employees, which means more money for you in the short term.
 As long as the investment decisions of the fund continue to hold out, there’s no reason this system can’t remain successful.

 Tips to Plan for Retirement